MierenManz/v8_format/readme.md

 Do note that this format is not compatible with the Signed integer format because positive integers in that format also get zigzag encoded.

-(this still needs a example once I know where v8 uses this format (selfnote:
+Selfnotes:
-Might be found when using JIT compiled functions.
-Needs triage))
+- Might be found when using JIT compiled functions.
+- Might be used when SMI's are at hand.

 ### BigInt Format